lincolnlychan/Why-did-I-make-my-first-website/README.md

 Using GitHub Pages also lets me access more data via the Google Search Console, which helps me improve the article.

+Also by uploading the article to Github, people can help improve the article via issues and pull request.

 Anyway, here is the article in question, I hope you will find it useful:

 https://www.linkedin.com/pulse/how-take-aerial-photographs-hong-kong-disneyland-when-lincoln-chan-47jyc/